Harry Baxter: Indian Army

 Harry Baxter was born a "child of the regiment" to the Royal Irish Fusiliers.
-Despite being blind in his right eye as the result of a childhood shooting accident in India, he was determined to join the army in 1939.
-The medical officer who tested him was impressed to meet someone who was trying to cheat his way "into" the army that he passed him fit for the Indian Army.
-He gave up a scholarship place at Oxford University and received an emergency commission as a 2nd Lt. in the Indian Army on 11 October 1942 with the number 363915.
+Despite being blind in his right eye as the result of a childhood shooting accident in India, he was determined to join the British Army in 1939.
+The medical officer who tested him was impressed to meet someone who was trying to cheat his way "into" the army that he passed him fit for the British Indian Army.
+He gave up a scholarship place at Oxford University and received an emergency commission as a second lieutenant in the Indian Army on 11 October 1942 with the service number of 363915.
 Baxter's service in India was mostly wartime and he served in Burma.
-His Emergency Commission was changed to a Permanent Commission in the British Army on 25 May 1946 when he joined the Royal Irish Fusiliers (RIrF) as a lieutenant.
+His emergency commission was changed to a permanent commission in the British Army on 25 May 1946 when he joined the Royal Irish Fusiliers (RIrF) as a lieutenant.

 Royal Irish Fusiliers

 In 1947 Baxter transferred to the RIrF on a regular (permanent) commission and served in Palestine, Egypt, Greece, Germany and finally Malaya where he was Mentioned in Despatches During this time he spent four years on Extra Regimental Engagement (ERE) to Lord Mountbatten's staff.
-Between 1963 and 1966 he was the commander of the North Irish Brigade's depot in Eglinton Camp County Londonderry and St Patrick's Barracks County Antrim and also spent a period as a staff officer with the Berlin Brigade before being appointed Brigadier UDR.
-He was appointed OBE in the 1968 Queen's Birthday Honours list.
+Between 1963 and 1966 he was the commander of the North Irish Brigade's depot in Eglinton Camp, County Londonderry and St Patrick's Barracks, County Antrim and also spent a period as a staff officer with the Berlin Brigade before being appointed Brigadier UDR.
+He was appointed an OBE in the 1968 Queen's Birthday Honours list.